 Developers Crest Nicholson has put forward an outline planning application for the major regeneration of 17.5 acres in the Western Riverside area of the city.
 For many years the site, identifiable by the gasholders, has lain derelict.
 Under the proposals the site will be transformed into a new residential quarter with restaurants, shops, parks and public areas.

-The Trust is very much in favour of the development of the site as a residential area, but development must be in harmony with the World Heritage city.
+Bath Preservation Trust (BPT) is very much in favour of the development of the site as a residential area, but development must be in harmony with the World Heritage city.
 Western Riverside has the potential to regenerate the city, or to damage it.
 We hope very much that it is the former.

-The Trust has lodged a formal objection to the outline and detailed planning applications submitted by Crest for over 2000 homes at the end of 2006.
-The Trust supports the use of this land for housing but considered that the buildings proposed would seriously damage the value of World Heritage City for number of reasons, including buildings heights at 6-9 storeys, design and layout, density, materials and the impact on the setting of listed buildings.
+We lodged a formal objection to the outline and detailed planning applications submitted by Crest for over 2000 homes at the end of 2006.
+We support the use of this land for housing but considered that the buildings proposed would seriously damage the value of World Heritage City for number of reasons, including buildings heights at 6-9 storeys, design and layout, density, materials and the impact on the setting of listed buildings.

 Despite opposition from conservation groups including English Heritage and ICOMOS UK, Councillors were minded to approve the Outline Application on the 17 January 2007.
 The application was then referred to the Government Office for the South West (GOSW) because proposals were a departure from the then current Bath Local Plan, and an Article 14 Direction was applied to prevent the Local Planning Authority from issuing a decision.

-In the intervening period the Trust and a number of other organisations and individuals wrote to the GOSW to express concerns about the proposals and request that the application was called-in and assessed by an independent inspector.
-After 6 months of lobbying the Trust was approached by the developers in July 2007 to discuss a design review.
+In the intervening period, BPT and a number of other organisations and individuals wrote to the GOSW to express concerns about the proposals and request that the application was called-in and assessed by an independent inspector.
+After 6 months of lobbying, we were approached by the developers in July 2007 to discuss a design review.
 There was some indication that they had been minded to take on board the concerns expressed by English Heritage, the Government’s own advisors on heritage issues.

 The Council and the GOSW were presented with revised plans in August 2007, which proposed to reduce the heights of several of the buildings.
-The Architecture and Planning Committee considered the revised plans and while it was recognised that some concessions had been made the Trust continued to object.
+BPT’s Architecture and Planning Committee considered the revised plans, and while it was recognised that some concessions had been made, we continued to object.